Executioner1939/gcp-pubsub-events/README.md

 - **Decorator-based**: Clean, annotation-style API similar to Micronaut
 - **Context Manager Support**: Proper lifecycle management with `with` and `async with` syntax
 - **FastAPI Integration**: Seamless integration with FastAPI using lifespan events
+- **Automatic Resource Creation**: Missing topics and subscriptions are created automatically
 - **Automatic registration**: Classes marked with `@pubsub_listener` are automatically registered
 - **Type-safe event handling**: Support for Pydantic models with automatic validation
 - **Async support**: Handlers can be async or sync